Capella Bangkok: Best New Luxury Hotel Along Chao Phraya River

 August 30, 2023laurenslighthouse

 Bangkok has no shortage of luxury hotels and it’s always been a city with high competition among the big hotel brands.
 Pretty much every single major hotel name is represented in the Thai capital, and it can be hard to take your pick out of all the options out here.
 You really want to be assured that the one you choose goes above and beyond and stands out as a remarkably stellar experience.
-Capella Bangkok was quite unbeatable and checked all of our boxes and more when we stayed here at the end of our trip in Thailand!
+Well rest assured, Capella Bangkok is THE number 1 of the World’s 50 Best Hotels in 2024!
+And from our experience, we couldn’t agree more.

 If you’ve visited a number of luxury properties worldwide, you’ll come to know that in Southeast Asia, hotels often far exceed our expectations when it comes to hospitality.
 Sometimes they even put their North American and European counterparts to shame.
 A Fairmont, for example, in Asia completely blows the Fairmonts I’ve visited in Canada out of the water.